ak47andrew/virtual-console/docs/src/assembler.md

 # Assembly language

-Assembly language is something you're gonna be working.
+Assembly language is something you're gonna be working with.
 A lot.
 So pay attention, kids, this is really important

 Assembly language here is called VEA which stands for...
 Virtual emulator assembly.
 <details>